 That’s an average of spending $2600 a month, or more importantly, roughly $1.00 per mile of travel for the lower 48.
 We visited Hawaii for five days for $2,735.67 and drove to Alaska spending two weeks exploring for $1,866.71 (but like I said, we did split some of these costs since we hitched a ride across Canada).

-Overall, we paid only $3245.62 out of pocket, for our entire honeymoon, since most of our trip was sponsored and we worked as we traveled.
+Overall, we paid only $3245.62 out of pocket, for our entire honeymoon, since we worked as we traveled.
 The average cost of a honeymoon is between $4000-$5000.
-So, I’d say we did pretty good.
+So, I’d say we did pretty well.